thebentobot/dotBento/PRIVACYPOLICY.md

 sharing your information with other entities.

 We may process or share your data that we hold based on the following legal
-basis:
+bases:

-* **Consent:** We may process your data if you have given us specific consent to use your personal information for a specific purpose.
+* **Consent:** If you have given specific consent to use your personal information for a specific purpose.
-* **Legitimate Interests:** We may process your data when it is reasonably necessary to achieve our legitimate business interests.
+* **Legitimate Interests:** When it is reasonably necessary to achieve our legitimate business interests.
-* **Performance of a Contract:** Where we have entered into a contract with you, we may process your personal information to fulfill the terms of our contract.
+* **Performance of a Contract:** Where we have entered into a contract with you and need to fulfill its terms.
-* **Legal Obligations:** We may disclose your information where we are legally required to do so in order to comply with applicable law, governmental requests, a judicial proceeding, court order, or legal process, such as in response to a court order or a subpoena (including in response to public authorities to meet national security or law enforcement requirements).
+* **Legal Obligations:** Where we are legally required to do so to comply with applicable law, governmental requests, judicial proceedings, court orders, or legal processes (including responses to public authorities for national security or law enforcement requirements).
-* **Vital Interests:** We may disclose your information where we believe it is necessary to investigate, prevent, or take action regarding potential violations of our policies, suspected fraud, situations involving potential threats to the safety of any person and illegal activities, or as evidence in litigation in which we are involved.
+* **Vital Interests:** Where necessary to investigate, prevent, or take action regarding potential violations of our policies, suspected fraud, situations involving potential threats to the safety of any person, illegal activities, or as evidence in litigation.

+**Service providers (subprocessors):** We use third-party providers to host and deliver our Services.
+This currently includes **Hetzner** (infrastructure/database hosting) and **Cloudflare** (security/CDN).
+Where personal data is transferred outside the EEA/UK, we rely on appropriate safeguards (e.g., Standard Contractual Clauses).

+---

 ## How long information is kept